Rikenunes8/feup-lbaw-L.EIC_QA/README.md

 # LBAW 2021/2022

-Proposed project solution for the Databases and Web Applications Laboratory course @ FEUP
+Project for the Databases and Web Applications Laboratory course @ FEUP

 ## L.EIC Q&A